Return to the Newsroom

 Employment contracts

-The next types of employment contracts are available in the United Kingdom:
+The next types of employment contracts are available for companies doing business in the United Kingdom:

 • Full-time and part-time contracts